danishc/DistributedProject/README.md

 a simple peer-to-peer group communication service providing the virtual synchrony guarantees

 Project was the part of the 2nd semester course at university of trento master computer science program.
-Find a project description and final report in the pdf fprmate attached with the code
+Find a project description and final report in the pdf attached with the code

 instruction to run the code